yar-votes/yar-votes.github.io/2022-11/index.md

 * Measure D: IDK, is this a nimby thing?

 # City of Oakland
-* Mayor: 1) Thoa 2 ???
-3) Taylor.
-Taylor is too soft on cops and surveillance, but he's less of a party shill than Treva Reid.
-Full disclosure, I'm still looking at Greg Hodge sideways and trying to figure out his deal or whether to rank him here.
+* Mayor: 1) Victory 2) Thao 3) Hodge 4) Taylor.
+Taylor is too soft on cops and surveillance, but he's less of an establishment shill and less anti-homeless than Treva Reid or De La Fuente.
 * Auditor: IDK
 * School Measure H: YES
 * Measure M: YES, vacancy tax